ably77/gloo-platform-argo-rollouts-blog/README.md

 The Argo Rollouts Canary strategy supports the K8s API directly [basic example here](https://argo-rollouts.readthedocs.io/en/stable/features/canary/#example), as well as many examples of integrations for [Traffic Management](https://argo-rollouts.readthedocs.io/en/stable/features/traffic-management/) that allow more advanced rollout scenarios.

-The example below uses the Canary strategy, implemented by the Gloo Platform Argo Rollouts Plugin.
-This plugin allows Argo Rollouts to manage Gloo Platform objects such as `RouteTable` and `Routes`.
+The example below uses the Canary strategy, implemented by the Gloo Mesh Argo Rollouts Plugin.
+This plugin allows Argo Rollouts to manage Gloo Mesh objects such as `RouteTable` and `Routes`.

-In the `Rollout` config, we will configure the plugin integration with Gloo Platform by defining a `trafficRouting.plugin.solo-io/glooplatform`.
+In the `Rollout` config, we will configure the plugin integration with Gloo Mesh by defining a `trafficRouting.plugin.solo-io/glooplatform`.
 The below example uses label selection for the `routeTableSelector` and `routeSelector`
 ```
 trafficRouting:
   plugins: